-New Orleans is considered the most haunted city in the United States by many, and with good reason.
+Many consider New Orleans to be the most haunted city in the United States, and with good reason.
 Perhaps one of the most infamous, sinister figures claimed to roam the streets is Jacques St. Germain.

-Some two hundred years after the “death” of Comte St. Germain, an immigrant from the South of France named Jacques St. Germain came to New Orleans and moved into a dwelling off of Royal Street.
+Some two hundred years after the “death” of the Comte de St. Germain, an immigrant from the South of France named Jacques St. Germain arrived in New Orleans and moved into a dwelling off of Royal Street.

-He was claimed to be known for his knowledge, charming wit and seemingly ageless presence.
+Jacques’ knowledge, charming wit, and seemingly ageless presence made him well known.
 He spoke of events that happened hundreds of years in the past with great detail.
 He threw lavish parties with the finest foods, entertainment, and most prestigious guests, but never ate a bite of food.

 Sound familiar?
-No one questioned his seemingly immortal feel, but maybe they should have.
+No one questioned his seeming immortality, but maybe they should have.

-Not long after he had taken up residence in New Orleans, things got really creepy, really quickly.
-There’s a tale told by many vampire enthusiasts in the Big Easy that one night Jacques had a lady over to his home.
+Not long after he had taken up residence in New Orleans, things got creepy, quickly.
+There’s a tale told by many vampire enthusiasts in the Big Easy that one night Jacques invited a woman over to his house for a party.

-After a while he had asked her up to the balcony and attempted to bite her neck.
-She freaked out and was able to distract him long enough to take the only escape she had—right off of the balcony onto the pavement below.
+After a while, he asked her up to the balcony where he attempted to bite her neck.
+She freaked out and escaped by jumping off the balcony onto the pavement below.

-The story says that she was completely terrified and had drops of blood trickling down her neck.
-People quickly surrounded her and had the police there in no time.
+The story goes that the terrified women had drops of blood trickling down her neck.
+People quickly surrounded her and called the police.

-It’s said that they found clothes from all different time periods stained in blood.
-There was absolutely no food, not even utensils, in the house.
-There were many bottles of what seemed to be red wine, but were in fact human blood upon further inspection.
-What they didn’t find was Jacques St. Germain, who never did return.
+In Jacques’ home they found clothes from all different time periods stained in blood.
+There was absolutely no food or utensils in the house.
+Bottles of what seemed to be red wine, but were in fact human blood, filled the cabinets.
+What they didn’t find was Jacques St. Germain, who never returned.

-Legend has it that Jacques was actually Comte St. Germain, and people still see a man who looks similar around the world.
+Legend has it that Jacques St. Germain was actually the Comte de St. Germain, who people still claim to spot around the world.

 Have you ever heard of the legend of Jacques St. Germain or any other vampire stories?
 Let us know in the comments below!